dreger/1000-nights/readme.md

+### Goals
+1. To collect enough great literature to allow for the reading of one short story, poem, and essay each night for 1,000 nights.

 ### Contributing

 The hardest part of this challenge is finding the reading material, preferably in an online format.
 Any help tracking down stories, poems, and essays (and attribution / links) would be greatly appreciated.
 To contribute: